pffy/sq/README.md

 # sq
 context recipes

-## DOM Testing and Analysis Firefox
+## DOM Testing and Analysis in Firefox

 ### install Firefox and Node